cris-valente/Cocktail-recipes/README.md

 # The World's Famous Party Maker
 ## Overview
-This app finds inspiration based for making cocktails based on a main spirit.
+The purpose of this app is to help the user find inspiration based for making cocktails based on a main spirit.
 The data for the more than 30 cocktails has been created with the help of chatGPT.
 It includes classic cocktails as well as less known cocktails all selected from the top 100 most popular cocktails from Gilfford's list.